dana/IPCTransit/README.md

 ### Ruby
 * Blocking receive on empty queue requires kill -9
 * Should not arbitrarily use queue IDs; use ftok instead
+* The created configuration directory's permissions are not wide-open